sdellysse/pg.promised/README.md

 ;
 ```

-### pg.promised.Client
+## pg.promised.Client

 This is a Promised-wrapped class equivalend to the Client class of the pg
 object passed to `wrap`.
 All methods and properties have been inherited from
-that class, any differences are marked in this section
+that class, any differences are marked in this section:

-### pg.promised.Client .query
+## pg.promised.Client .query

     client.query(...args): Promise<results>